 The central city train network

-The city has a train system (the “City Loop”) that is partly underground.
-There are five stations in the city centre: Flinders Street, Parliament, Melbourne Central, Flagstaff and Southern Cross.
+The city has a train system (the "City Loop") that is partly underground.
+There are five stations in the city centre: Flinders Street, Parliament, Melbourne Central, Flagstaff and Southern Cross - making it easy to get to different parts of Melbourne's city centre

 A busy, well-connected airport

-When you’re living in Victoria there are flights to almost any location across Australia and all major international airports.
+Melbourne international airport is the second busiest airport in Australia with flights to almost any location across Australia and all major international airports.